muhammadaasem/android-room-livedata-db/README.md

 </manifest>
 ```
 15. Create an Activity where the user can add items to the Room database.
-Start by creating a new Activity, named **NewItemActivity** and a corresponding layout resource file.
+Start by creating a new Activity, named **NewItemActivity** and a corresponding layout resource file **activity_new_item**.
 ```
 <LinearLayout
     xmlns:android="http://schemas.android.com/apk/res/android"